 I am a yin yoga practitioner/teacher and use the bowls in my practice for myself as well as for others.
 I enjoy sharing both yoga and the singing bowls with friends and clients.
 Some of my other interests include reading, adult coloring books, beading malas, gardening and snowshoeing and spending time with my two legged and four legged family members.

-Currently I teach yoga at the Avera McKennan Fitness Center.
-I practice Tibetan bowls at the Avera McKennan Fitness Center and with patients at the Avera Cancer Institute, as well as performing open group sessions at the Butterfly House and Aquarium, Avera Cancer Institute, Half Baked Gourmet Cupcakes and local churches and senior living communities.
+Currently I teach yoga at the Avera McKennan Fitness Center and have begun teaching in my office as well.
+I bring sound meditations with the Tibetan bowls to the Avera McKennan Fitness Center, the Avera Cancer Institute, Half Baked Gourmet Cupcakes and local churches and senior living communities.
 I have taught several classes on the singing bowls for the local OLLI (Osher Lifelong Learning Institute) chapters in Sioux Falls, Chamberlain and Vermillion South Dakota.
-This spring I am honored to teach for the Sioux Falls Community Ed program as well.
-In addition, I am contracting to provide singing bowl meditations to salt therapy clients at the Sauna Haus in Sioux Falls.
-I played for the Great Plains Watercolor Society during their first painting class in November 2017 and taught students at Augustana University during the January 2018 interim classes.
-I have done a live interview with KDLT news (Friday, December 1, 5 pm) and been featured in the self care section of January 2018 edition of 605 Magazine and in the Voices section of the Argus Leader newspaper (Friday, February 2, 2018) highlighting the work I do at the Prairie Center.
+This past spring I began teaching for the Sioux Falls Community Ed program as well.
+I am contracted to provide singing bowl meditations to salt therapy clients at the Sauna Haus in Sioux Falls and to residents at Avera Behavioral Health.
+I played for the Great Plains Watercolor Society (November 2017), presented to students during interim at Augustana University (January 2018), yoga classes at New Technology High School (November 2018), first and second year Medical students at USD School of Medicine (2016, 2017, 2018) and have worked with school and mental health counselors (2018).
+I did a live interview with KDLT news (Friday, December 1, 5 pm) and was featured in the self care section of 605 Magazine (January 2018) and in the Voices section of the Argus Leader newspaper (Friday, February 2, 2018) highlighting the work I do at the Prairie Center.